The Bernath Memorial Prizes

 The purpose of the award is to recognize and encourage distinguished research and writing by scholars of American foreign relations.
 The prize of $2,500 is awarded annually to an author for his or her first book on any aspect of the history of American foreign relations.

-Eligibility: The prize is to be awarded for a first book.
+Eligibility: The prize is to be awarded for a first book (including all previously authored or co-authored books but excluding edited volumes).
 The book must be a history of international relations.
 Biographies of statesmen and diplomats are eligible.
 General surveys, autobiographies, editions of essays and documents, and works that represent social science disciplines other than history are not eligible.

 The Stuart L. Bernath Lecture Prize recognizes and encourages excellence in teaching and research in the field of foreign relations by younger scholars.
 The prize of $1,000 is awarded annually.

-Eligibility: The prize is open to any person under forty-one years of age or within ten years of the receipt of the PhD whose scholarly achievements represent excellence in teaching and research.
+Eligibility: The prize is open to any person under forty-one years of age or within ten years of the receipt of the PhD (measured at the time the awardee would deliver the lecture) whose scholarly achievements represent excellence in teaching and research.
 Nominations may be made by any member of SHAFR or of any other established history, political science, or journalism department or organization.

 The purpose of the prize is to recognize and encourage distinguished research and writing by junior scholars in the field of diplomatic relations.
 The prize of $1,000 is awarded annually to the author of a distinguished article appearing in a scholarly journal or edited book, on any topic in United States foreign relations.